Here’s a quick review on how the FINIS Tempo Trainer Pro can help you become a better swimmer.

 Stroke rate = How many strokes you are taking per minute.
 A stroke rate of 40-50 is a slow stroke rate, while the stroke rate for elite 50m freestylers is well over 100 strokes per minute.

-How the FINIS Tempo Trainer Helps You Swim More Efficiently
+How the FINIS Tempo Trainer Pro Helps You Swim More Efficiently

-The FINIS Tempo Trainer is a simple little tool that you attach to your cap or goggles, plug in a desired stroke rate, and go to town.
+The FINIS Tempo Trainer Pro is a simple little tool that you attach to your cap or goggles, plug in the desired stroke rate, and go to town.

 Here’s what this bad boy will help you do: